RUG CARE GUIDE

 You may notice that when you first unroll your new rug there are lines or creases running across the width of it.
 On some rugs there may only be one of these line/crease marks a few inches from one edge of the rug, whereas on some of other rugs (especially polypropylene rugs) there may be several.
 These line/crease marks are completely normal and are just pressure marks caused by the rug being rolled up whilst in transit.
 They are not permanent and will gradually fade with normal use and regular vacuuming.

 Some rugs are susceptible to ‘Pile Shading’, especially rugs that have a shiny/silky pile.
 Pile Shading is a term in the rug & carpet industry that refers to marks caused by certain areas of the pile running in a different direction, meaning that it reflects light differently.
 These marks will look either a bit lighter or a bit darker than the rest of the pile in the rug.
 If you brush your hand over the pile of some rugs and see the colour get slightly lighter or darker.
 The pile of the rug needs chance to settle over a period of a few weeks so it all runs in the same direction.
-Frequent vacuuming or brushing of the pile can help to speed this process up.
+Frequent vacuum cleaning or brushing of the pile can help to speed this process up.

 GETTING YOUR RUG TO LAY FLAT

 Our rugs are stored rolled up in their plastic wrapping to ensure they stay in brand new condition.
 This means that they may not lay completely flat when you first unroll it.
-This is similar for example to when you by a new shirt or a pair of curtains which will be creased when you first take it out of the wrapping; but whereas these items can be ironed flat very quickly rugs take a little longer.
-This is not a fault with the rug; it is only temporary until the rug takes to its new shape being rolled out.
+This is similar for example to when you by a new shirt or a pair of curtains which will be creased when you first take it out of the wrapping; but whereas these items can be ironed flat very quickly, new rugs take a little longer.
+This is not a fault with the new rug; it is only temporary until the rug takes to its new shape being rolled out.

-The more you use and walk over the rug the quicker it will flatten out.
+The more you use and walk over the new rug the quicker it will flatten out.
 This can take anything from a few days to a few weeks depending on the type of rug you have purchased.
 You can sometimes speed this process up by rolling the rug in the opposite direction to the way it was rolled in its packaging (pile outwards) and leave it somewhere warm (such as near a radiator) for 24 hours.